-When preparing for and attending meetings, committee members agree to:
+When preparing for and attending meetings, board members agree to:

-- Read the agenda, minutes and documentation circulated in advance of committee and sub-committee meetings - The board pack and related documentation should be circulated at least 7 days in advance of board meetings - Use the agreed procedure for adding discussion items to the agenda - Respect the confidentiality of discussions held during committee and sub-committee meetings - Contact the secretary to extend apologies to the committee if unable to attend meetings - Arrive at meetings on time - Avoid disrupting meetings if arriving late - Leave mobile phones on silent during meetings - Avoid texting, emailing or taking and making phone calls during meetings - Respect the position of the Chairperson - Listen attentively to fellow committee members and people in attendance - Speak one at a time - Respect the decision-making processes of the committee and sub-committees - Speak respectfully to fellow meeting participants and observers at all times - Follow the set procedure for dealing with conflicts of interest or conflicts of loyalty
+- Read the agenda, minutes and documentation circulated in advance of board and subcommittee meetings. - The board pack and related documentation should be circulated at least 7 days in advance of board meetings. - Use the agreed procedure for adding discussion items to the agenda. - Respect the confidentiality of discussions held during board and sub-committee meetings. - Contact the secretary to extend apologies to the Board if unable to attend meetings - Arrive at meetings on time. - Avoid disrupting meetings if arriving late. - Leave mobile phones on silent during meetings. - Avoid texting, emailing or taking and making phone calls during meetings. - Respect the position of the Chairperson. - Listen attentively to fellow board members and people in attendance. - Speak one at a time. - Respect the decision-making processes of the Board and sub-committees. - Speak respectfully, to fellow meeting participants and observers, at all times. - Follow the set procedure for dealing with conflicts of interest or conflicts of loyalty.